sveiae/website/_posts/2021-03-01-why-test-driven-security.md

 # Solution: Test Driven Security
 > What gets measured gets done —supposedly not Peter Drucker after all.

-What we need in order to gain clarity, quickly, is to perform tests, and get immediate feedback.
+What we need in order to gain clarity, quickly, is to perform tests, and get quick and actionable feedback.
 This is a much better way than dreaming up ideal architectures, being overwhelmed by hundreds of pages of compliance documents, or worrying about the latest security news.

-**What we need to do is:**
+**Testing requirements:**
 * Know what is critical to test.
 * Know how to test.
 * Test often.